mentorpaired/core/README.md

 * Download [pip](https://pip.pypa.io/en/latest/installing/) and follow the instructions in the link as an installation guide.

-* Download and install [Git](https://git-scm.com/download/win).
-Clone the project to a fresh directory/folder from the `staging` branch.

 * [PostgreSQL](https://www.postgresql.org/download/windows/) (Ensure the server is running).

 * It is advisable to install Django in a virtual environment.
 The README uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation) to create this environment.
 You could use any virtualenv package of your choice but for Windows, install this wrapper with: